rssntn67/opennms-collectorA-plugin/README.md

 ```

-Once installed, the plugin makes the following Karaf shell commands available:
-* opennms-opennms-collectorA-plugin:stats
-* opennms-opennms-collectorA-plugin:push-topology

-You can also access the REST endpoint mounted by the plugin at `http://localhost:8980/opennms/rest/opennms-collectorA-plugin/ping`
+You can also access the REST endpoint mounted by the plugin at `http://localhost:8980/opennms/rest/opennms-collector-A-plugin/ping`